alter2000/alter2000.github.io/_posts/2019-04-04-thoughts-on-thoughts-on-words.md

 Being decent with only one of the three, I've seen some pretty weird things these past two weeks.
-For one, [SFK] begins today, and I wish I could push this post without a proper conection.
+For one, [SFK] begins today, and I wish I could push this post without a proper connection.
 Second, the Epitech pedagogical staff is coming and going like spring rains and I have no idea why.
 The current DPR doesn't seem that bad, but we'll see.
 At the very least, there's a focus on maintaining what currently exists, rather than shoving up some random \*.js and